jorgebucaran/hyperapp/docs/gif-search.md

 })
 ```

-The state stores a string of the gif URL and a boolean to know when the browser is fetching a new gif.
+The state has a string for the gif URL and a boolean to know when the browser is fetching a new gif.

 ```jsx
 state: {